jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

-The Dorian mode describes the harmonic environment of the ii chord.
+The Dorian mode describes the harmonic environment of the **ii chord**.

 **Dorian** is the only diatonic **minor** mode with a **natural 6**.